zolutal/zolutal.github.io/_posts/2025-10-07-securinets-sukunahikona.md

   - Browser
 ---

-I played Securinets Quals this weekend with Shellphish, we ended up placing 7th and qualifying for finals!
-When I logged on to play all of the released pwn was already solved or close to solved by @vy except for the v8 challenge.
-Despite having never touched v8 pwn before, I decided to give it a go and I managed to solve it.
+I played Securinets Quals this weekend with Shellphish; we ended up placing 7th, qualifying us for finals!
+When I logged on to play, all of the released pwn was already solved or close to solved by @vy, except for the v8 challenge.
+Despite having never touched v8 pwn before, I decided to give it a go, and I managed to solve it.
 This is my writeup for that challenge :)

 Here is the challenge description: